AndersonHoff/Covid19/README.md

 https://github.com/pomber/covid19
 in a well suited .json format file.

-One of the objectives was the development of an app with Shiny.
+One of the main objectives was the development of an app with Shiny.
 After all, this can be seen at

 http://anderson-hoff.shinyapps.io/Covid19